 The first thing you need is a solution to properly show off and be able to sell prints.
 You can either sell the original high res photo to a collector or one-off prints to consumers.
 Backpacker Travel has partnered with SmugMug as they provide a range of solutions for beginners to professionals.

 SmugMug offers numerous website designs built specifically for photographers.
 All packages give you secure, unlimited photo storage, easy uploads anywhere you can connect online (this saves camera and card storage space) as well as a simple e-commerce solution where you set your own retail prices.
-Now your friends, fans or the people who discover your shots can purchase them or print on more than 1,200 products.
+Now your friends, fans, or the people who discover your shots can purchase them or print them on more than 1,200 products.

 By having these tested websites ready to sell your work, you have a custom print shop opened 24 hours to help fund your trip.
 Click on the following discount link and save 15% off any SmugMug package to get your portfolio started today.

 One of the hardest parts of being a travel photographer (who gets to continue to travel) is having the funds to keep going.
 The more real eyeballs you have on your site, the more you can make.
 Just make sure they are real and engaged viewers.